Anthropology

 Attributes: Social Science

-Intensive study of the evolutionary implications of genetic variation within/between human populations in relationship to ecological and cultural variation.
+Intensive study of the evolutionary implications of genetic variation within/between human populations in relation to ecological and cultural variation.

 PR/CR: A minimum grade of C is required unless otherwise indicated.